-(ModernSurvival.org) – In the survivalist community, there is a lot of emphases placed on keeping prepping on the down-low.
-Terms like “OPSEC” and “gray man” get tossed around a lot, leading many to believe that prepping needs to be a top-secret practice, hidden from friends and family alike.
+(ModernSurvival.org) – In the survivalist community, there is a lot of emphasis placed on keeping prepping on the down low.
+Terms like “OPSEC” and “gray man” get tossed around a lot, leading many to believe that prepping needs to be a top-secret practice hidden from friends and family alike.
 But is that really the case?
-Are loved ones liabilities to survival?
+Are your loved ones liabilities to survival?

 Keep it Secret?

 To some preppers, letting family and friends in on their preparation practices is an outrageous thought.
 After all, they cannot control who those people talk to about their “hobby,” which could compromise their security when it counts.